 Basic SQL Query Structure

-Now that you've set up your SQL environment and loaded the University schema, it's time to write your first queries!
-In this lesson, we'll explore the fundamental structure of SQL SELECT statements using the department, student, instructor, course, and enrollment tables you just created.
+Now that you've set up your SQL environment and loaded the marketplace schema, it's time to write your first queries.
+In this lesson, we'll explore the fundamental structure of SQL SELECT statements using the category, seller, customer, product, orders, and order_item tables you just created.

 Learning Goals: